mmerlyn/ASL-translator/README.md

 3. Pass this preprocessed image to the model to predict the action
 4. Display the prediction text on screen along with video

-The jupyter notebook contains the code for final model used and F1 scores for various classes.
-The asl_abc video depict the model in action, on an youtube video (https://www.youtube.com/watch?v=pDfnf96qz_4)
+The jupyter notebook contains the code for final model used and F1 scores for various classes. \n The asl_abc video depict the model in action, on an youtube video (https://www.youtube.com/watch?v=pDfnf96qz_4)

 ### Results: